Alwellbish/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

-You can assume that the directory /tmp/u will exist when we will run your script
+You are only allowed to use two spaces (and lines) in your script, not more.